01101010110/proot-distro-scripts/README.md

 ## Miscellanious Scripts

-Run this command inside of your environment (works for all environments listed above) to add xRDP support, which allows you to connect to your environment remotely using a computer.
+Adds xRDP support, which allows you to connect to your environment remotely using a computer.
+(Works for all environments listed above)

 **Copy and paste inside of your environment:**
 ```